- Page Count: 416

 Three Black Witches, all fair to be seen

 two to devour

 and one to be queen

 The story starts with Beltane approaching during the Ascension Year, when the three sisters will display their powers and then have exactly one year to kill the others for the crown.
 They’re also presented with suitors, who are basically courting the crown.
-The girls have been raised separately by those with each sister’s respective powers, so they’ve kind of wound up as puppets being controlled by scheming adults.
+The sisters have been raised separately by those with their respective powers, so the girls have wound up as sort of puppets being controlled by scheming adults.

 - Mirabella is an elemental and the sweetest sister by far.
 She also happens to be the strongest.
 (The other two don’t really seem to have very much power).
 She genuinely does not want to harm her sisters and still remembers how they wanted to protect each other when they were very young.
 Mirabella grieved for a year after they were separated.

 - Arsinoe is a naturalist whose gift is pretty much nonexistent.
 She has a wide group of characters supporting her to the point where her story almost feels like it’s more about her friend Jules at times.
 Jules was actually one of the strongest characters and had the most interesting story.
 I cared about Arsinoe the least, but her story does get more interesting as it gets tangled in with the rest.